SiliconLabs/wfx-fullMAC-tools/README.md

 This repository contains tools and examples to use the **WF200 FMAC driver**.

-The WF200 is a WiFi transceiver.
-See [this page](https://www.silabs.com/products/wireless/wi-fi/wi-fi-transceivers/device.wf200) for details.
+The WF200 is a WiFi transceiver and this code is meant to be run with the WF200 expansion board kit.
+See [this page](https://www.silabs.com/products/development-tools/wireless/wi-fi/wf200-expansion-kit) for details.

 The WF200 FMAC driver documentation is [here](https://docs.silabs.com/wifi/wf200/rtos/0.1/index).